FelixKrueger/Bismark/Docs/README.md

   If system resources are plentiful this is a viable option to speed up the alignment process (we observed a near linear speed increase for up to `--multicore 8` tested).
 However, please note that a typical Bismark run will use several cores already (Bismark itself, 2 or 4 threads for Bowtie/Bowtie2, Samtools, gzip etc...) and ~10-16GB of memory per thread depending on the choice of aligner and genome.
   **WARNING:** Bismark Parallel is **resource hungry**!
 Each value of `--multicore` specified will effectively lead to a linear increase in compute and memory requirements, so `--multicore 4` for e.g. the GRCm38 mouse genome will probably use ~20 cores and eat ~48GB of RAM, but at the same time reduce the alignment time to ~25-30%. *You have been warned*.

-##### Bowtie 1 Reporting:

-- `-k 2`

-  Due to the way Bismark works Bowtie 1 will report up to 2 valid alignments.
-This option is used by default and cannot be changed.

-- `--best`

-  Make Bowtie guarantee that reported singleton alignments are "best" in terms of stratum (i.e. number of mismatches, or mismatches in the seed in the case if `-n` mode) and in terms of the quality; e.g. a 1-mismatch alignment where the mismatch position has Phred quality 40 is preferred over a 2-mismatch alignment where the mismatched positions both have Phred quality 10.
-When `--best` is not specified, Bowtie may report alignments that are sub-optimal in terms of stratum and/or quality (though an effort is made to report the best alignment). `--best` mode also removes all strand bias.
-Note that `--best` does not affect which alignments are considered "valid" by Bowtie, only which valid alignments are reported by Bowtie.
-Bowtie is about 1-2.5 times slower when `--best` is specified.
-Default: ON.

-- `--no_best`

-  Disables the `--best` option which is on by default.
-This can speed up the alignment process, e.g. for testing purposes, but for credible results it is not recommended to disable `--best`.

 ##### Output:

 - `--non_directional`

   The sequencing library was constructed in a non strand-specific manner, alignments to all four bisulfite strands will be reported.
   (The current Illumina protocol for BS-Seq is directional, in which case the strands complementary to the original strands are merely theoretical and should not exist in reality.
 Specifying directional alignments (which is the default) will only run 2 alignment threads to the original top (OT) or bottom (OB) strands in parallel and report these alignments.
 This is the recommended option for strand-specific libraries).
   Default: OFF